sherryli1116/finalproject-group15/README.md

 ![ERD.png](ERD.png)

+## Machine Learning and Data Analysis Plan

+Using these Datasets, a linear model will be developed on a per city basis.
+The assumption is that Linear is most appropriate as the impacts of carbon emissions on the relative temperature.
+Using the developed models, a estimation will be built using linear regression to form an esimate of future temperatures of available cities by years.
+SciKit modeling through Supervised Machine Learning will be used as the most efficient system for large datasets but with few variables.

 ### Questions we hope to answer with our analysis

 - As fossil fuel emissions increase, does global temperature increase thereafter?